rcvink/feedback/README.md

 1. `git clone` this repository.
 1. `cd` into the cloned directory.
 1. `npm install` to install dependencies.
-1. `sudo service mongodb start` to start mongo.
+1. `sudo service mongod start` to start mongo.
 1. `npm test` to run tests.
 1. `npm run lint` to lint source code.
 1. `npm run devstart` to run the app locally in development mode, otherwise `npm start`.